instadeepai/Mava/README.md

 </p>

 ## Logging
-Mava logs using `tensorboard`, with the default logging directory being
+Mava logs various metrics using `tensorboard`, with the default logging directory being
 ```
 ./mava/<run_timestamp>
 ```
 A `mava` folder will be created in the root directory and here `<run_timestamp>` is the date and time at which an experiment is run.
-Once tensorboard has been opened, there will be three main cards for the `evaluator` and for each  `executor` and `trainer`.
-Under each main card there will be logging information for each respective agent.
-We log
+Once tensorboard has been opened, there will be three main card classes namely `evaluator`, `executor` and `trainer` corresponding to the amount speciifed by the user.
+Under each main card there will also be logging information for each respective agent in that class.

+During evaluation agents are allowed to act according to their current policies without training.

+The most straightforward metrics to keep track of in order to see whether agents are learning are the `MeanEpisodeReturn` and `MeanEpisodeLength` metrics.
+These are visible under both the `executor` and `evaluator` cards and are both computed by using a rolling average.
+Relevant loss metrics are available under the `trainer` card.

 ## Roadmap